nkoorty/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-Leetcode Solutions as CS practice
+Leetcode Solutions in order to practice Data Structures and Algorithms